When pumping atmospheric air (or gas) in a vacuum system, however “pure” it may appear to be, it will invariably contain some vapour.

 During the compression process in the pump , this vapour will condense.
 Failure to remove it will form a contaminant which will prevent the pump from achieving its optimum vacuum pressure.
 Also, the condensate can enter the pump’s mechanism, for example the oil in oil-sealed rotary pumps, where, as a contaminant, it can have a detrimental effect.

 In simple terms, a gas ballast valve incorporated into the system will allow a flow of air into the final part of the compression cycle and allow the vapour to be expelled without condensation or affecting the pump's overall performance.

 What is the theory of gas ballast?

-Gas ballast assembly
+Gas ballast assembly.
+Source: Edwards

-To do so, the pump inlet port and allow the pump to run with the gas ballast valve in the open position which will help purge the pump.
-Continue this purging for several hours or overnight (depending on the size of the system and the degree of contamination).
+To do so, the pump inlet port should be closed and the pump allowed to run with the gas ballast valve in the open position..
+Continue purging for several hours or overnight (depending on the size of the system and the degree of contamination).

-Gas ballasting which is associated with oil-sealed rotary vane and dry scroll pumps, is frequently employed in freeze drying, rotary evaporation, distillation and gel drying.
+Gas ballasting, which is associated with oil-sealed rotary vane and dry scroll pumps, is frequently employed in freeze-drying, rotary evaporation, distillation and gel drying.